 - Large handful fresh cilantro (about 1 cup fresh cilantro)

 - Kosher salt and black pepper

-- In a large pan with cover, heat 2 tbsp extra virgin olive oil (I used Private Reserve) over medium heat until shimmering but not smoking.
+- In a large pan with cover, heat 2 tablespoon extra virgin olive oil (I used Private Reserve) over medium heat until shimmering but not smoking.

 - Add minced garlic and cook very briefly, tossing regularly, until fragrant.
 Add tomato paste, diced tomato, and bell peppers.
 Cook for 3 to 4 minutes over medium heat, tossing frequently.

 - Now, add chickpeas, water, cilantro, and sliced garlic.
 Season with kosher salt and pepper.
-Stir in 1/2 tsp Ras El Hanout spice mixture.
+Stir in ½ teaspoon Ras El Hanout spice mixture.
 Raise heat, if needed, and bring to a boil.
 Lower heat.
 Cover part-way and let simmer for about 20 minutes.
 (Check occasionally and add a little water if needed.)

 - Meanwhile, in a small mixing bowl, combine remaining Ras El Hanout with cumin and paprika.
 Season the fish with kosher salt and pepper and the spice mixture on both sides.
 Add a generous drizzle of extra virgin olive oil.
 Work the fish to make sure it's well coated with the spices and the olive oil.

 - When ready, add the season fish to the pan, and make sure to nestle the fish pieces into the saucy chickpea and tomato mixture.
 Ladle a bit of the sauce on top of the fish.
 Add lemon juice and lemon slices.
 Cook another 10 to 15 minutes over medium-low until the fish is fully cooked and flaky.
 Garnish with more fresh cilantro.

 - Serve immediately with your favorite crusty bread, grain, or rice.